femrek/spring_sale_manager/README.md

-# PRODUCT MANAGEMENT AND CASH FLOW MANAGEMENT SYSTEM
+# PRODUCT MANAGEMENT AND SALE MANAGEMENT SYSTEM

 ## About the project